-[This is the version of this document as it was at 31 July 2002.]
+[This is the version of this document at 30 November 2019.]

 [Note: This legislation has been thoroughly revised and consolidated under the supervision of the Attorney General's Office, in compliance with the Laws Revision Act No. 7 of 1994, the Revised Laws and Annual Revision Act (Chapter 356 (R.L.)), and the Interpretation of Laws and General Clauses Act No. 30 of 1972.
 This version is up-to-date as at 31st July 2002.]